neoforged/.github/primers/1.21.5/index.md

 # Minecraft 1.21.4 -> 1.21.5 Mod Migration Primer

 This is a high level, non-exhaustive overview on how to migrate your mod from 1.21.4 to 1.21.5.
 This does not look at any specific mod loader, just the changes to the vanilla classes.
+All provided names use the official mojang mappings.

 This primer is licensed under the [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/), so feel free to use it as a reference and leave a link so that other readers can consume the primer.